 Optometrists can practice in many different settings.
 Some have private practices, either as a solo practice or with a partner or group.
 Others collaborate with other health care professionals, such as ophthalmologists, in a multi-disciplinary practice.
 Many optometrists practice in large corporate settings, such as Lens Crafters or Pearle Vision, while still others are engaged by the military, public health service, hospitals, teaching institutions, or the ophthalmic industry.

 Regardless of the type of practice, optometry is counted as one of the top ten income-earning professions in the country.
 Data from the American Optometric Association 2022 Survey of Optometric Practice shows the average net incomes ranging from $168,193 for the primary practice of optometry to $198,023 for optometrists who own all or a portion of their practice.
 In addition to the monetary rewards, optometry is a very satisfying profession since, by treating a patient's vision problems, one can improve the quality of the patient's life.
 The profession provides substantial financial security, too, because the need for vision care in America will only continue to grow as the population ages.

 Who Should Become an Optometrist?

 Optometry is an excellent career for people of many backgrounds and personalities.
 While most optometrists have traditionally been male, in recent years the number of female and minority optometrists has been on the rise.
-Half of all new graduates from optometry school are now women, and almost 13% of the ODs under age 40 are now minorities.
+More than half of all new graduates from optometry school are now women, and almost 13% of the ODs under age 40 are now minorities.

 While a broad spectrum of individuals are successful optometrists and find their career rewarding, when the schools and colleges of optometry are interviewing for prospective students, the following are some of the qualities they tend to look for: